 Donepezil is also approved for the treatment of moderate to severe Alzheimer’s.

-Medication for mental and behavioural symptoms
+Medication for mental and behavioral symptoms

 Behavioural and psychological symptoms become more pronounced in the late stages of Alzheimer’s and may include aggression, agitation, wandering, hallucinations, anxiety, and sleeping problems.
 You doctor may prescribe the following medications: